Kyslytsia/football-365/README.md

 You need Expo Go to view the app.
-You scan this code through the app or your phone
+You scan this code with an app or your phone.

 ![image](https://github.com/user-attachments/assets/53f36423-3a67-48e7-99d0-987106633887)